facebook pixel

 Joshua Adams lives in Downtown Toronto and is a senior analyst within the structured finance and capital markets space.
 He loves to cook and cycle/wander throughout the city and makes excellent margaritas.

-What do you wish companies did differently during pride month?
+What do you wish companies did differently during Pride Month?

-Acknowledging the month of Pride and donating to an LGBTQIA+ charity is always a good start and an easy minimum standard to achieve.
+"Acknowledging the month of Pride and donating to an LGBTQIA+ charity is always a good start and an easy minimum standard to achieve.
 More importantly, I think companies could use this month to do a pulse check with their employees to see if they feel included and safe in the workplace.
-From this, they can learn, improve and effect meaningful change.
-And from an employee standpoint, it shows the company is taking the initiative and proactively caring about their well-being.
+From this, they can learn, improve, and effect meaningful change.
+From an employee standpoint, it shows the company is taking the initiative and proactively caring about their well-being."

 What do your co-workers/managers do to make you feel you can be authentic?
 Or what can they do differently?

-My co-workers don't make a big deal about me being a queer person.
+"My co-workers don't make a big deal about me being a queer person.
 They're genuinely curious and caring about my relationship with my partner.
-They always ask how he's doing and what new things he's embarking on, and they've already RSVP'd to a wedding that does not exist yet.
+They always ask how he's doing and what new things he's embarking on, and they've already RSVP'd to a wedding that does not exist yet."

 What does Pride mean to you as an LGBTQIA+ professional?

-As an LGBTQIA+ professional, Pride means the freedom to exist as an everyday person who hopes my queerness is not seen as a setback to my career.
-For all the progress made thus far, I feel extremely grateful to live in Canada and remain optimistic for a brighter future.
+"As an LGBTQIA+ professional, Pride means the freedom to exist as an everyday person who hopes my queerness is not seen as a setback to my career.
+For all the progress made thus far, I feel extremely grateful to live in Canada and remain optimistic for a brighter future."

 Maika Isogawa

-Maika is the CEO of Webacy, helping users protect their digital assets from the unexpected.
-She's also a Stanford alum, former professional acrobat for Cirque Du Soleil, and Forbes 30 Under 30 honoree.
+a woman standing in front of a crowdMaika is the CEO of Webacy, which helps users protect their digital assets from the unexpected.
+She's also a Stanford alum, a former professional acrobat for Cirque Du Soleil, and a Forbes 30 Under 30 honoree.

-What do you wish companies did differently during pride month?
+What do you wish companies did differently during Pride Month?

-I wish companies would commit to a year-long change, new program, or longer-reaching goal during Pride Month.
+"I wish companies would commit to a year-long change, new program, or longer-reaching goal during Pride Month.
 It's easy to promote your LGBTQ+ members (even out in your org) and "support" them by bringing visibility throughout the month, but the impact stops there.
-Something like committing x amount of donations to somewhere every month over the year or creating a new employee program or speaker series that occurs every month - just something that integrates Pride into our every day, rather than restricting it to a month-only occurrence.

 What do your co-workers/managers do to make you feel you can be authentic?
 Or what can they do differently?

-We have a very open and honest company culture.
+"We have a very open and honest company culture.
 We expect everyone to be straightforward about their ideas, opinions, and feedback so that we can improve and iterate together as a team.
 That expands into things about ourselves and our personal lives.
 I think we can all improve our openness and acceptance of others, and for a work environment, it starts with work-related topics.
-If people feel safe and respected in their work, they're likely to feel safe and respected sharing their whole selves.
+If people feel safe and respected in their work, they're likely to feel safe and respected sharing their whole selves."

 What does Pride mean to you as an LGBTQ+ professional?

-Personally, it means my work speaks for itself.
+"Personally, it means my work speaks for itself.
 I prefer that my achievements, work ethic, and other values that make me who I am are what people take away from knowing me.
-We need to normalize all the different ways people are themselves, and by disintegrating "otherness" (race, gender, etc.), we move closer to that goal.
+We need to normalize all the different ways people are themselves, and by disintegrating "otherness" (race, gender, etc.), we move closer to that goal."

 Final Thoughts

+Despite the challenges, there is so much hope out there.
 We can bet on a brighter, more colorful future because so many people are out and proud with supportive networks and enjoying great careers at inclusive workplaces.

 1. Create inclusive hiring policies and publicly address the success of your DEI policies

 2. Empower your employees to be open and visible with their preferred pronouns by encouraging them in Slack/Teams, Zoom, and email signatures.
-Document your inclusive communication policy and apply it across your tech stack, e.g., "Hey folks or Hey everyone instead of Hey guys."
+Document your inclusive communication policy and apply it across your tech stack, e.g., "Hey folks" or "Hey everyone" instead of "Hey guys."

 3. Celebrate Pride in June and all year round.
-Being LGBTQIA+ friendly is something to be proud of all year or year round.
+Being LGBTQIA+ friendly is something to be proud of all year or year-round.
 Ensure your company policies and benefits packages suit sexual and gender diversity, e.g., parental leave and spousal benefits.

 4. Partner with and support LGBTQIA+-owned businesses or donate to great LGBTQIA+ charities as a team or a company.

-5. Include LGBTQIA+ employees in decisions about pride month and listen to their suggestions.
+5. Include LGBTQIA+ employees in decisions about Pride Month and listen to their suggestions.

 Subscribe to Beyond The Desk to get insights, important dates, and a healthy dose of HR fun straight to your inbox.